mysociety/parl_register_interests/docs/index.md

 ---
-title: "Experimental register of interests"
+title: "UK Parliament - Register of Interests"
 layout: datasets/front
 ---

-This page contains the XML data published through TheyWorkForYou (scraped from Parliament website), as more accessible Excel files.
+This page contains the XML data published through TheyWorkForYou (scraped from Parliament website), as Excel files and datasette explorers.